-- 1. Using Artificial Intelligence websites or apps to generate, revise, or translate all or part of a paper or other assignment; - 2.
+- 1. Using Artificial Intelligence websites or apps to generate and/or revise all or part of a paper or other assignment; - 2.
 Turning in a paper that has been purchased, borrowed, or downloaded from another writer or from an online site; - 3.
 Cutting and pasting together information from books, articles, other papers, or online sites without providing proper documentation; - 4.
-Using direct quotations (three or more words) from a source without showing them to be direct quotations and citing them; - 5.
-Submitting an assignment for this course that you also submitted to another course without my express approval; - 6.
-Missing in-text citations and/or missing works cited entries.
+Using direct quotations (three or more words) from a source without showing them to be direct quotations and citing them; or - 5.
+Missing in-text citations.